 Michael McEvoy designed, Jensen built Steyr 220 Special.

 It is believed that three of these cars were built, at least one of them is still in existence.

 Jensen bodied Wolsley Hornet 14

 Note: – This article is the copyright of Nick Maltby of carsceneinternational.com and has been produced for publication on the www.coachbuild.com website.

-They had asked their chief engineer and stylist Eric Neale to design a car which would fulfill both those roles.
+They had asked their chief engineer and stylist Eric Neale to design a car which would fulfil both those roles.
 It was given the code name P66.

 The sales director, Dick Graves and the deputy chief engineer (chassis), Kevin Beattie, persuaded the Norcross members of the Jensen board that the P66 was ‘not fit for purpose’ and asked for permission to approach an Italian design house to design a car.

 A design submitted by Touring of Milan was chosen and a prototype was built by Vignale of Turin because Touring did not have the capacity at that time.
 This would become the new Interceptor.